sostr-rozna-hood/Skype_CryptoBot/README.md

 For the same reason as above, unfortunately this is a limitation of current Azure subscription.
 It should respond in a minute or two - please try refreshing the page.
 If issue persists, please contact the creators since something probably went terribly wrong.

+> Bot says "Sorry, my code is having an issue."

+If you are using Skype, this is most likely due to a compatibility issue - we are looking into that.
+However, if you experience this using other means of communication, please report it to us as this is unexpected behaviour.
+Most likely a bug hid somewhere in our code :)

 ### Supported commands
 You can also check the supported commands by sending me "help" (without quotations).